Missing Gabby Petito: Police defend approach to questioning Brian Laundrie, who is now also missing

 That same day, North Port police seized the couple’s van at Laundrie’s home.
 Investigators have not released details about the results of an FBI forensic examination of the vehicle.

-Even without Laundrie’s other devices, experts said it’s possible that the van could have held location data about the road trip and provide clues to Petito’s whereabouts.
+Even without Laundrie’s other devices, experts said it’s possible that the van could have held location data about the road trip and provided clues to Petito’s whereabouts.